IAmJonoBo/n00plicate/docs/COLLISION_PREVENTION.md

 4. Test in all supported platforms (web, mobile, desktop)

-The collision-prevention strategies ensure a stable, predictable development experience across all platforms and tools in the Mimic design system.
+The collision-prevention strategies ensure a stable, predictable development experience across all platforms and tools in the n00plicate design system.